If your team uses Jira Service Management (JSM) for support or IT, you’ve probably had this thought before: "Is it time to add another Jira agent?"

 A Jira agent is a licensed user in Jira Service Management who directly works on customer requests.
 They have full access to manage tickets, communicate with users, and view reports, playing a central role in resolving support issues.

-Common challenges include a high volume of repetitive questions, pressure to meet strict SLAs, and difficulty locating scattered information across various systems.
-These can lead to burnout and slower resolution times.
+Common challenges include managing a high volume of frequent questions, meeting high service standards (SLAs), and locating scattered information across various systems.
+Jira provides the tools to centralize these tasks and streamline resolution times.

 No, an AI agent is designed to augment, not replace, a human Jira agent.
-AI excels at handling repetitive, Tier 1 tasks and providing instant answers, freeing up human agents to focus on complex issues requiring empathy and critical thinking.
+AI excels at handling routine Tier 1 tasks and providing instant answers, allowing human agents to focus on complex issues requiring empathy and critical thinking.

-An AI agent can automate the resolution of common queries, triage tickets, and provide quick access to information, reducing the workload on a human Jira agent.
-This allows human agents to dedicate their time to more strategic and challenging customer problems.
+An AI agent can automate the resolution of common queries, triage tickets, and provide quick access to information, supporting the workload of a human Jira agent.
+This allows human agents to dedicate their time to more strategic customer problems.